10 Healthcare IT Innovators: InformationWeek 500

 September 14, 2011 12:02 AM InformationWeek 500 healthcare companies and hospitals are using technology in inventive ways to improve care.
 These innovations include a unique virtual reality system for burn victims, "Smart Rooms," and a customized program to track application and system performance problems.
 Take a quick peek at 10 of these IT initiatives in our slideshow.

-As any experienced IT manager knows, health IT can contribute to improved quality of care and decision making, but it can also introduce new types of errors.
-With that in mind, Beth Israel Deaconess Medical Center CIO John Halamka is focusing on ways to ensure that HIT itself is safe.
-His team is working with other stakeholders in Massachusetts to create a health information exchange supporting safety, quality, and efficiency.
-That includes the patient summaries needed when a hospital patient is transferred to a skilled nursing facility or home, for example.
+Beth Israel Deaconess Medical Center is focused on, among other things, safety.
+It is creating a health information exchange that includes the patient summaries needed when a hospital patient is transferred to a skilled nursing facility or home, for example.
 In situations like this, BIDMC produces a Continuity of Care Document with discharge instructions for patients via a multidisciplinary Web application used by doctors, nurses, social workers, and case managers.

 To take a deeper dive into these genuine innovations, read on.